AdrianHuang/gdb-linux-real-mode/README.md

 $ ./scripts/build.sh
 ```

 * Launch a guest OS.
 This script pauses the OS launch and waits for remote debug via gdb.
-Press the key combination `ctrl+a x` to shutdown the guest OS.
+(Note: If you want to shutdown the guest OS, please press the key combination `ctrl+a x`).
 ```shell
 $ ./scripts/launch-vm.sh
 ```